ynux/cluster-broccoli/TLS_integrationtest.md

         keymanager = true
       }
     }
+play.ws.ssl.loose.acceptAnyCertificate=true

 ```
-### How to secure nomad?
-Self signed, for the integration tests
+### Certificate generation
-installation of cfssl failed on amazon linux due to missing 32 bit libraries, so using vault.
+For the integration tests, we go with self signed certs.
+The installation of cfssl failed on amazon linux due to missing 32 bit libraries, so using vault:

 1. Install vault, start the server in dev mode, export VAULT\_ADDR='http://127.0.0.1:8200'
 2. Create CA, as in https://www.vaultproject.io/docs/secrets/pki/index.html